garrandall/popular-music-data/tracks/smoke-a-thousand-horses.md

 And we all go home
 The smell of sweet perfume
 All over your clothes
-She's smoke, ooh, ooh
+She's smoke, oh, oh
-She's smoke, ooh, ooh
+She's smoke, oh, oh